Appendix A — Contributors & acknowledgments

 • Martin Morgan (Roswell Park Comprehensive Cancer Center; Bioconductor Core Team) — Base R versus the tidyverse, and much of the BRFSS case study.

-A.2 Adapted material and sources
+A.2 Third-party material and sources

 NoteA note on licensing